Wag3s vs Rotki: Self-Hosted Privacy vs Hosted Jurisdiction Depth (2026)

 Practical guidance

-- If privacy/open-source is non-negotiable, Rotki's design is the natural fit.
+- If privacy and open-source are non-negotiable, Rotki's design is the natural fit.

-- If you need jurisdiction depth + B2B/FEC + hosted convenience, Wag3s fits.
+- If you need jurisdiction depth, B2B/FEC, and hosted convenience, Wag3s fits.

 - Weigh the data model and coverage, not a feature count.